Plus500 vs Admiral Markets

 Typical Spreads and Fees

-The spread on the EUR/USD commences from 0.8 pips at Plus500, which is acceptable considering no commissions apply.
-While it offers commission-free CFDs, the mark-up is significantly higher than at competitors, covering the difference.
+Plus500 maintains a commission-free Forex pricing environment with dynamic market spreads plus internal markups.
+While it offers commission-free CFDs, the markup is significantly higher than at competitors, covering the difference.
 Admiral Markets also allows commission-free CFD trading, where spreads remain tight.
-The EUR/USD shows a mark-up of 0.6 pips.
-Swap rates on leveraged overnight positions apply at both brokers, and Plus500 and Admiral Markets pass on corporate actions.
-While both levy a $10 monthly inactivity fee, the currency conversion cost is 0.5% at the former and 1.0% at the latter.
-Admiral Markets maintains an overall more competitive cost structure.
+The EUR/USD shows a markup of 0.6 pips.
+Both brokers levy swap rates on leveraged overnight positions, and Plus500 and Admiral Markets pass on corporate actions.
+While both apply a $10 monthly inactivity fee, the currency conversion cost is 0.7% at Plus500 and 1.0% at Admiral Markets, which maintains a more competitive cost structure overall.

 Security and Trust